syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/searching.md

 ## Search specific columns

-By default, grid searches all visible columns.
-You can search specific columns by defining the specific column's field names in the [`Fields`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridSearchSettings.html#Syncfusion_EJ2_Grids_GridSearchSettings_Fields) property of [`SearchSettings`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridSearchSettings.html).
+By default, the `search` functionality searches all visible columns.
+However, if you want to `search` only specific columns, you can define the specific column's field names in the [Fields](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridSearchSettings.html#Syncfusion_EJ2_Grids_GridSearchSettings_Fields) property of [SearchSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridSearchSettings.html).
+This allows you to narrow down the search to a targeted set of columns, which is particularly useful when dealing with large datasets or grids with numerous columns.

-{% if page.publishingplatform == "aspnet-core" %}

-{% tabs %}
-{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/search/search-a-column/tagHelper %}
-{% endhighlight %}
-{% highlight c# tabtitle="Search-a-column.cs" %}
-{% include code-snippet/grid/search/search-a-column/search-a-column.cs %}
-{% endhighlight %}
-{% endtabs %}

-{% elsif page.publishingplatform == "aspnet-mvc" %}
+The following example demonstrates how to search specific columns such as **CustomerID**, **Freight**, and **ShipCity** by using the `Fields` property.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}